garrandall/popular-music-data/tracks/chairman-of-the-board-chairman-of-the-board.md

 Yeah yeah, I?m the chairman baby
 (Chairman of the board)
-Ooh, honey you know I am your chairman
+Oh, honey you know I am your chairman
 (Chairman of my baby?s board)

 I take pride in the way that I please